moyner/CSP11Visualizer.jl/docs/src/index.md

 # SPE11 plots

-Attempt at making SPE11 data accessible.
+Experiment in making SPE11 data accessible using a Documenter.jl + Gadfly.jl + Makie.jl workflow.
 Check sidebar for examples.

+!!! danger "Just a test"
+    This are not official or final results.